-Stomach cancer forms in tissues that line the stomach; it’s also called gastric cancer.
+Stomach cancer, also called gastric cancer, forms in tissues that line the stomach.

 - Unintended weight loss and lack of appetite

 - Blood in vomit or stool

 If your doctor suspects you might have stomach cancer, the doctor will examine you, ask about your medical history and ask for lab tests, such as a blood test or a fecal blood test to look for blood in your stool.

 You may also need one or more of these imaging studies:

 - Barium X-ray — taken after you drink a liquid contrast agent that helps your stomach show up on the X-ray